jae1911/sitecontent/content/wiki/resonite/headless.md

 This version will hijack the start script to instead run the headless with the `-loadAssembly` command, thus making it possible to run the headless with mods.

 Now that you have this setup, you can proceed to the [configuration](#configuration) section.
-Launching the headless is as easy as `docker compose up -d` and `docker compose logs` to see logs (add `-f` to it to follow them in realtime).
+Launching the headless is as easy as `docker compose up -d` and `docker compose logs` to see logs (add `-f` to it to follow them in real-time).

 ## Configuration